tothaval/AidingElementsUserInterface/testrun/readme.txt

 element control: __WIP__
 	elements can be moved via left mouse button

+	alt 	show or hide level system at screen top

 	ctrl + left click
 		FileLink, Image or Link or canvas_name(enter for save) reset element